Jump to:

 Epidural Injection Therapy

-• Shown in literature to be superior to fusion and disc arthroplasty.
-38,41
+• Shown in literature to be superior to fusion and disc arthroplasty.28

 • Includes mesenchymal stem cells derived from bone marrow aspirate or adipose tissue, platelet rich plasma (PRP) and chondrocytes.

-• Mesenchymal stem cells derived from bone marrow or adipose tissue have the advantage for stem cell therapy on source, safety, and tolerance.
+• Mesenchymal stem cells derived from bone marrow or adipose tissue have the advantage for stem cell therapy on source, safety, and tolerance as well as their potential to restore damaged tissues along with their immunomodulating effects.29

-• Recently, a study shows that percutaneous injection of autologous bone marrow concentrate cells significantly reduced DLP through 12 months.
-28
+• A study showed that percutaneous injection of autologous bone marrow concentrate cells significantly reduced DLP through 12 months.30

 Intervertebral Disc Repair or Implant Biomaterials